I had big plans for this holiday week spent at home.

 There’s been a little cleaning and a little organizing, yes.
 But I really can’t put my finger on where the rest of the time has gone.
 Another sigh.
 At least I’ve gotten to enjoy the snow and lots of hot drinks.

-I made this chai a couple of afternoons ago and fell head over heels.
+I made this homemade chai recipe a couple of afternoons ago and fell head over heels.
 It’s sweet and spicy with the perfect amount of milk; it’s also a great accompaniment to these unbelievably adorable mini gingerbread house cup toppers that I saw on Not Martha last year (and simply had to make).

 I adapted this chai from The Kitchn and I like it because it’s very flexible…use more or less of the herbs/spices based on what you have on hand and your fondness for each ingredient.
 I sweetened it with ginger syrup leftover from making my crystallized ginger (which gave it an added ginger-y zing), but honey, agave, or organic sugar would all work.
 Feel free not to use the full 1/4 cup of sweetener if you’d prefer; use more if you like your chai very sweet.